NLnetLabs/domain/README.md

 * basic data structures and functionality for creating and parsing DNS data and messages,
+* a simple Tokio-based stub resolver,
 * experimental support for DNS client and server transports,
-* support for signing and verifying messages using the TSIG mechanism,
-* experimental support for reading data from DNS zone files,
+* experimental support for reading data from DNS zone files, storing them in memory and answering queries,
+* experimental support for zone transfer, including support for TSIG,
-* experimental and as yet incomplete support for DNSSEC signing and validation,
+* experimental and as yet incomplete support for DNSSEC signing and validation.
-* a simple Tokio-based stub resolver.

-If you have ideas, requests, or proposals for future features, please don’t hesitate to open Github issues.
+The library is currently under heavy development and additional building blocks and features are being added.

 ## Minimal Supported Rust Versions